Programming Policies and Content Restrictions

 Channel users must represent that they have obtained all necessary permission for material and individuals appearing in their programs.
 Channel users are required to provide satisfactory evidence of such permission upon request by DENVER OPEN MEDIA.
 Submitting false information in connection with scheduling a program will result in program cancellation and restrictions in scheduling future programs.

-Time on the public access channels is available free of charge to paying members of DENVER OPEN MEDIA.
+Time on the public access channels and radio station is available free of charge to members of DENVER OPEN MEDIA.
 Members may not require compensation from individuals in exchange for appearing on a public access channel.
 Furthermore, channel time may not be bartered or sold.

 Program Credits for Contribution of Goods and Services